Movie Shoot – day 8

 -Can’t be done.

 -Why not?
-Just stand in the middle of the circle and shot from there, turning with me as I spin.
+Just stand in the middle of the circle and shoot from there, turning with me as I spin.

 -Can’t be done.